espottesmith/RNMC_native/README.md

 # RNMC

 RNMC is a program for simulating reaction networks heavily inspired by [SPPARKS](https://spparks.sandia.gov/).
+RNMC is designed to run large numbers of simulations of a fixed system (fixed reaction network and fixed initial state) in parallel.

 ### Dependencies

 RNMC depends on [GSL](https://www.gnu.org/software/gsl/) for pseudo random number generation.
-Make sure that `gsl-major-minor/include` is in your `CPATH`.
+Make sure that `CPATH`, `LIBRARY_PATH` and `LD_LIBRARY_PATH` are set appropriately if you aren't using a version of GSL bundled with your system.

 ### Building